suffolklibraries/lgc/content/collections/events/open-studio-04-06.md

     content:
       -
         type: text
-        text: 'Join us on Wednesdays at our Dove Street studio for a drop-in creative working session between 9-3 pm.'
+        text: 'If you are looking for a space to come and be creative on your own terms, join us on Wednesdays at our Dove Street studio for a drop-in creative working session between 10-3 pm.'
       -
         type: hardBreak
       -
         type: hardBreak
       -
         type: text
-        text: 'We are supported by Ipswich Borough Council, with their help we aim to reduce isolation and promote mental wellness in adults through creativity and community.
-Each session will include a theme/prompt to work from or just come along with your own projects.'
+        text: 'We are supported by Ipswich Borough Council, with their help we aim to reduce isolation and promote mental wellness in adults through creativity and community. '
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        text: 'Each session will include a theme/prompt to work from or just come along with your own projects.'
 booking_link: 'https://www.rockpaperscissors.org.uk/programme'
 cta: |-
   This event is run by Rock Paper Scissors

   [https://www.rockpaperscissors.org.uk/](https://www.rockpaperscissors.org.uk/)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1747642610
+updated_at: 1748522643
 duplicated_from: 40ebbeae-ac27-4158-90b3-b54d5bcda60c
-published: false
+cost_details: £5
 ---
 Come and be creative on your own terms.